alixdecr/PRAB/apis/scout-api/README.md

 | PATCH | 2 | 4% |
 | DELETE | 9 | 18% |
 | TOTAL | 49 | 100% |

+### Other Information

+- Number of Unique Routes: 21

+- Number of Unique Query Parameters: 25